 Further, the candidate may perform and analyse simulations with an ultra-high-resolution numerical model of the Rockall Trough region in which measurements were gathered, in order to enable a thorough dynamical interpretation of the observations.

 The INSPIRE DTP programme provides comprehensive personal and professional development training alongside extensive opportunities for students to expand their multi-disciplinary outlook through interactions with a wide network of academic, research and industrial/policy partners.
-The student will be registered at the University of Southampton and based at the National Oceanography Centre.
+The student will be registered at the University of Southampton and hosted at the National Oceanography Centre.
+Specific training will

-- Opportunities to take part in fieldwork, possibly including the last BLT-Recipes cruise in 2022.
+- Opportunities to take part in fieldwork in cutting-edge experiments in ocean mixing.

 - Processing and analysis of diverse observational datasets.